EU adds Saudi Arabia to dirty-money blacklist, upsets Britain

 The 28 EU member states now have one month, which can be extended to two, to endorse the list.
 They could reject it by qualified majority.
 EU justice commissioner Vera Jourova, who proposed the list, told a news conference that she was confident states would not block it.

-She said it was urgent to act because “risks spread like wildfire in the banking sector.”
+She said it was urgent to act because “risks spread like wildfire in the banking sector”.

 But concerns remain.
 Britain, which plans to leave the EU on March 29, said on Wednesday the list could “confuse businesses” because it diverges from a smaller listing compiled by its Financial Action Task Force (FATF), which is the global standard-setter for anti-money laundering.